What Are User Personas In UX & Why Are They So Important In App Development?

 Most people tend to analyse the outcome without giving enough time for the test to run.
 The test may need to run for hours, days, or even months before producing substantial results.
 This depends highly on the traffic your website handles.

-When you get the test results, check the response for the control and the variation samples.
+When you get the test results, check the response for the control and the various samples.
 The one with higher conversion rates is successful.
 You can analyse the metrics you had set up at the beginning of the test to identify the success rate.
 The triumphant variant can help optimise the site, eventually encouraging potential leads to engage with your content.

 In case you find both the samples receiving the same response, you can conclude that these changes will not make any difference in the overall user experience.
-From each test, you can gather insights about enhancing your emails and website and making it more user-friendly.
+From each test, you can gather insights about enhancing your emails and website and making them more user-friendly.

 Once you make the changes and start experiencing a change, you must continue to test.
 A/B testing is a continual process where one must carry on with newer elements of the website to boost user engagement.